fyodorio/fyodorio-is-gridsome/README.md

 * `bun run develop`
 * Happy coding 🚀

-_<sup>*</sup>I use `bun` not because it's hip but because Gridsome is not maintained anymore and in the latest available version it requires older `Node.js` versions (`v14.x.x`) in order to make `npm` work, and these versions are poorly supported at Netlify, which I use for deployment._
+_<sup>*</sup>I use `bun` not because it's hip but because Gridsome is not maintained anymore and in the latest available version it requires older `Node.js` versions (`v14.x.x`) in order to make `npm` work, and these versions are poorly supported at Netlify, which I use for deployment.
+You can find some details [in this blog post](https://fyodor.io/how-bun-can-help-to-revive-a-gridsome-project/)._

 ## Folder structure